 3. Apps – The iTunes App Marketplace goes to another level on this thing.
 It’s already money on the iPhone, but even more so now with larger screen real estate.
-I can see why the GamingBuff.com called this a bonafide gaming device, and there are already some great inexpensive game apps that look amazing on this thing.
+I go to redmoonpie and see why this is called a bonafide gaming device, and there are already some great inexpensive game apps that look amazing on this thing.

 4. Battery Life – It’s crazy on this thing.
 Easily lasts all day no matter what you are doing with some juice to spare.
 Very impressive.

 1. No USB, Memory Card Reader – I really hate devices that are proprietary and don’t offer any universal plug in options.
 I understand Apple is trying to ensure the quality of the user experience, but devices like this really could benefit from some input flexibility.
 Now I have to purchase adapters to be able to plug in devices such as cameras or memory card readers.
 Ugh.